agravier/csvtopg/README.rst

 Credits
 =======

-- The initial project structure created using `PyScaffold
+- The initial project structure was created using `PyScaffold
   <https://pyscaffold.readthedocs.io>`_ 3.2.2.